human-interpretable-ai/human-interpretable-ai.github.io/_pages/home.md

 ## Introduction and Goals

-As deep neural networks have become a fundamental building block in recent Artificial Intelligence (AI) systems, there has been a sharp increase in attempts to explain these opaque models.
-Human-Interpretable AI (HI-AI), a sub-field in explainable AI (XAI), is emerging as a promising direction.
-Indeed, several papers highlighted several limitations regarding standard XAI methods, including the difficulty in understanding explanations at the feature level.
-In contrast, HI methods aim to provide explanations that are more understandable, plausible and useful for humans than standard XAI methods.
-At their core, HI-AI methods either extract the symbols the network has automatically learned in a post-hoc manner or employ an intermediate high-level representation from which they can predict a downstream task.

-This workshop aims to spearhead research on HI-AI by:
+As deep neural networks have become a fundamental building block in recent Artificial Intelligence (AI) systems, there has been a sharp increase in attempts to explain these notoriously opaque models.
+Human-Interpretable AI (HI-AI), a sub-field in explainable AI (XAI), is emerging as a promising direction where methods aim to construct explanations using representations that are aligned to high-level human-understandable concepts or symbols rather than low-level representations (e.g., pixels/saliency maps).
+This workshop aims to spearhead research on topics within HI-AI by:

 - providing a general overview of the key aspects of HI-AI to equip all researchers with the necessary background and definitions.
 - running a call for papers for researchers in fields related to HI-AI to present their works as part of our poster session and have the opportunity to include these works in workshop proceedings (details can be found in our [call for papers](/call)).
 - creating a space for active researchers in HI-AI to share and discuss novel ideas through invited keynote talks and contributing talks from a selected number of accepted papers.

 We welcome contributions covering novel post-hoc explainability or interpretable-by-design approaches and theoretical analysis of existing works.
-Additionally, visionary contributions speculating on the future potential of this field will be highly encouraged.
+Additionally, position contributions speculating on the future potential of this field are highly encouraged.
 Finally, we welcome contributions from related fields such as ethical AI, knowledge-driven machine learning, human-machine interaction, applications in medicine and industry, and analyses from regulatory experts.

 ## Key Details